YuvalShaul/docker-material/3-net/2-new-bridge-network.md

 ## Networking

-- Inspect the bridge network to see what containers are connected to it:
+- Inspect the bridge and alpine-net networks to see what containers are connected to each one:
 **docker network inspect bridge**
-  - you should be able to see an IP gateway for the whole network
-  - you should be able to see an IP address for each container
+**docker network inspect alpine-net**
-- Attach to a container:
+- Attach to alpine3 container:
-**docker attach alpine1**
+**docker attach alpine3**
-  - Use **ip address sh** to verify ip addressing
+  - Use **ip address sh** to verify 2 ip addresses
-  - ping the other container ip address
+  - ping the other containers ip addresses
-  - ping google.com
-  - ping the default GW

 ## Cleanup

 - Stop and remove containers.
+- delete alpine-net network:
+**docker network rm alpine-net**